-One way to keep boredom at bay is to ensure your teens have a fun way to burn off excess energy.
+One way to keep boredom at bay is to ensure that your teens have a fun way to burn off excess energy.
 Consider building a vacation around activities they love: skiing, snowboarding or surfing, for example.
 Or try an adventure-travel vacation centered on an activity they've never experienced before.
-Whether it's a family bicycling tour through France or a week of rock-climbing, chances are you can find options that involve every member of the family.
+Whether it's a family bicycling tour through France or a week of rock climbing, chances are you can find options that involve every member of the family.

 Your child's teenage years may be the perfect time to head to a once-in-a-lifetime destination.
-"Take them to see the big things in the world that they won't get to do once it's on their own money," says Janet Turner, president of Turner Travels.
+"Take them to see the big things in the world that they won't get to do once it's on their own money," suggests Janet Turner, president of Turner Travels.